qawemlilo/ping-monitor/README.md

 **Changes**

  - Added `protocol` property to the Monitor Options object
  - Added support for UDP servers.
-To monitor a UDP server, set the `protocol` to `udp`
+To monitor a UDP server, set the `protocol` property to `udp`
  - Depracated `website` property on the Monitor Options object.
 Only use `address`
  - Refactored some code